 Built-in GPS for real-time location and speed tracking;

-24H Parking Monitor with automatic recording;
+24-Hour Parking Monitoring with automatic recording;

 G-Sensor for automatic impact detection and video protection;